 If you would like site visitors to be able to see what the document looks like before clicking and downloading the file, you will need to upload an image of the attachment first (such as a screenshot of the first page of the document), and then link the image to the file link (see below on how to add attachment links).

-- There is a 5GB limit for files on Open Berkeley sites hosted on the standard "Personal" plan.
-If you have very large attachment files (e.g., PDFs that are 30 MB or larger), you may end up hitting this limit.
-If you do plan on uploading many large attachment files:
+- In addition to the 50 MB per-file limit, there is a total file storage limit of 5GB for sites using the standard "Personal" plan.
+If you have very large attachment files (e.g., image-heavy PDFs), you may end up hitting this limit.

 - Many file types can be optimized to reduce file size (for example, Adobe Acrobat has a "Optimized PDF" option).

-- Consider uploading these attachments to a campus collaboration tool such as bDrive or Box, and then linking to the files instead.
+- Consider uploading large attachments to a campus collaboration tool such as bDrive or Box, and then linking to the files instead.

-- If the above options aren't possible, you may need to upgrade to the "Professional" hosting plan at an additional cost (email firstname.lastname@example.org for more details).
+- If the above options aren't possible, you may want to upgrade to the "Professional" hosting plan, which includes more file storage, at an additional cost.
+The 50 MB per-file size limit still applies.
+Email firstname.lastname@example.org for more information.

 To add an attachment, select the "Add Media" button from the editing toolbar.